mia-platform/crud-service/README.md

 ### Writable views

-The CRUD service offers the functionality to modify a view by editing to the underlying collection.
-This enables clients to interact with the view as if it were an independent collection.
+The CRUD service offers the functionality to modify a view by editing the underlying collection.
+This enables clients to interact with a view as if it was an independent collection.
 Additionally, the service will expose additional routes that provide a comprehensive list of all possible values that can be included as lookup values, if any in the view.

-To enable this feature, you need to include `enableLookup: true` in the view configuration JSON.
+To enable this feature, you need to include the `enableLookup: true` property in the view configuration JSON.
 By default, this setting is set to false.

 For more information on correctly configuring and understanding the capabilities of writable views, please refer to the [writable views documentation](./docs/50_Writable_views.md).